 4. What’s the difference between an LXP and an HCM system?

 Just like an LMS integrates with an LXP, so does an HCM.
 HCM stands for Human Capital Management and as the name suggests, it’s built to manage your people at the organizational level.
 An HCM system should keep you legally compliant with processes like payroll, benefits, time and attendance, and more.
-In short, an HCM helps you employ your people, whereas an LXP helps develop and retain them.
+In short, an HCM helps you automate and manage your admin HR tasks while an LXP helps develop, engage, and upskill your workforce.

 5. What’s a learning ecosystem?